Acne and Whey Protein Supplementation Among Bodybuilders

 Whey and acne

 This study published in 2013 found a link between a higher incidence of acne among young adult users of protein supplements in Brazil.
-The recommendations of the study were to discourage the use of protein supplements.

 This is due to the high amount of casein that whey protein contains.
 It also stimulates the production of IGF-1, which can cause your sebum glands to produce more oil, which then leads to blemishes.